nightroman/FarNet/RedisKit/README.md

 - `F4`

-    Opens the cursor String, List, Set editor.
+    Opens the cursor value editor.
 Saving in the editor commits to Redis.
     Editors are not modal, you may have several keys edited at the same time.

-    List and Set editors join items as strings on opening and then treat each line as an item on saving.
-Mind empty lines including the last, they are items.
+See [Editing as text](#editing-as-text) about the rules.

 - `ShiftF5`